 Perivascular spaces, also known as Virchow-Robin spaces, are pial-lined interstitial fluid-filled spaces in the brain that surround perforating vessels.
 They do not have a direct connection with the subarachnoid space and in fact, the fluid within them is a slightly different composition as compared to CSF.

-Overall perivascular spaces are very common, and increasingly seen with better MRI image quality.
-Depending on the definition, they are seen in 50-100% of patients 2,3 and their relevance is mainly in not mistaking them for pathology.
+Perivascular spaces are very common, and increasingly seen with better MRI image resolution.
+Depending on defining criteria, they are seen in 50-100% of patients 2,3.